-An individual is considered to be a student with a disability for the purposes of preemployment-transition services if the individual with a disability is:
+An individual is considered to be a student with a disability for the purposes of pre-employment-transition services if the individual with a disability is:

-- in a secondary, postsecondary, or other recognized educational program; secondary education includes nontraditional or alternative secondary-education programs (e.g., home schooling); the juvenile justice system, Bureau of Indian Affairs educational programs, the School for the Deaf and Hard of Hearing, and the School for the Blind; - eligible for and is receiving special education or related services under the Individuals with Disabilities Education Act (IDEA) or is a student with a disability for purposes of Section 504; and - at least 14 years of age but not 21 or older (reference SWD age per IDEA in New Mexico): The DVR shall provide or arrange for provision of pre-employment-transition services.
+• in a secondary, postsecondary, or other recognized educational program; secondary education includes nontraditional or alternative secondary-education

+- programs such as homeschooling; the juvenile justice system, Bureau of Indian Affairs educational programs, the School for the Deaf and Hard of Hearing, and the School for the Blind. - eligible for and is receiving special education or related services under the Individuals with Disabilities Education Act (IDEA) or is a student with a disability for purposes of Section 504; and - at least 14 years of age but not 21 or older (reference SWD age per IDEA in New Mexico):

+The DVR shall provide or arrange for the provision of pre-employment-transition services.
 All students with a disability of ages 14 through 21 in need of such services who are eligible or potentially eligible for VR under this title shall receive pre-employment-transition services.
 Applying for Vocational Rehabilitation (VR) services is not required.
-In order to receive preemployment transition services the DVR must obtain a signed pre-employment transition consent form.
-In the event that a student does not have a 504 plan or an IEP, the counselor may provide pre-employment-transition services if other documentation of the disability is provided and verified on the pre-employment transition consent form.
-Other options for documentation include medical documentation, a review of school records, a statement from school staff, case notes documenting counselor observations, or a letter that verifies that the student receives Supplemental Security Income benefits as a result of the student's disability.
+To receive pre-employment transition services, the DVR must obtain a signed pre-employment transition consent form.
+If a student does not have a 504 plan or an IEP, the counselor may provide pre-employment-transition services if other documentation of the disability is provided and verified on the pre-employment transition consent form.
+Other options for documentation include medical documentation, a review of school records, a statement from school staff, case notes documenting counselor observations, or a letter that verifies that the student receives Supplemental Security Income benefits due to the student's disability.
 (Survivor's benefits do not apply.) along with the signed pre-employment transition consent form.

 The VR counselor will assist the student with a disability to determine whether the student wants to apply for VR services.
-If the student or his or her parent or guardian decides to apply for VR services, the VR counselor will begin the VR process with the student and/or his or her parent or guardian and will open a case in the Case-Management System.
-If the student and/or his or her parent or guardian does not wish to apply for services but wants to receive pre-employment-transition services, the VR counselor must obtain a signed pre-employment transition consent form prior to providing pre-employment-transiton services.
-Once the form is received VR counselor will guide the student through the pre-employment-transition-services process and track the actual pre-employment-transition services provided.
-Should the student determine at a later time to apply for VR services, the VR counselor will initiate the VR process.
+If the student or their parent or guardian decides to apply for VR services, the VR counselor will begin the VR process with the student or their parent or guardian and open a case in the Case-Management System.
+Development of the IPE must include all Pre-Employment services the Student, Parent and Counselor will utilize under service provisions.
+If the student and their parent or guardian does not wish to apply for services but wants to receive pre-employment-transition services, the VR counselor must obtain a signed pre-employment transition consent form prior to providing pre-employment-transition services.
+Once the form is received, the VR counselor will guide the student through the pre-employment-transition-services process and track the actual services provided.
+Should the student decide to apply for VR services later, the VR counselor will initiate the VR process.